monkut/dask-introduction/README.md

 # Introduction to Dask README

+> Used for demo in pyconjp 2017 talk

 This repository is for providing a jupyter notebook for introducing the basics of dask.
 Dask is a parallel data processing library for python with strong intregration with Pandas and numpy.